mpaperno/maxLibQt/README.md

 ## QML Components:

 * Controls
-  * `MLDoubleSpinBox` - A SpinBox control which handles float/double number types to the desired precision, as well as large integers (within ECMAScript limits).
+  * [`MLDoubleSpinBox`](maxLibQt::controls::MLDoubleSpinBox) - A SpinBox control which handles float/double number types to the desired precision, as well as large integers (within ECMAScript limits).
 Avoids the `int` size type limitation of the current QtQuick Controls (v2.0 - 2.4) SpinBox but still using the current theme styling (Fusion/Material/etc).
-  * `MLHexSpinBox` - A SpinBox control which allows editing integers in hexadeciaml format.
+  * [`MLHexSpinBox`](maxLibQt::controls::MLHexSpinBox) - A SpinBox control which allows editing integers in hexadeciaml format.
 Allows a wide range of numbers, including unsigned integers.
 Based on `MLDoubleSpinBox`.

 ### Documentation:

 Some Doxygen-style documentation is embedded in the code and can be generated as either part of the CMake build or manually with the included Doxyfile (run `doxygen doc/Doxyfile` in root of this project).
+To generate docs for *QML code* you'd need to use install [doxyqml](https://github.com/agateau/doxyqml) (the Doxyfile is already configured to use it if you have it).
 Some of the source code is further documented inline (but never enough).
-(Doxygen currently not working for QML code docs, read those in the source.)

 This documentation is also published at https://mpaperno.github.io/maxLibQt/